code-saturne/code_saturne/docs/doxygen/user_guide/ug_troubleshooting.md

 - No flux reconstruction for the turbulence variables (k and epsilon).
 - Threshold for the convergence of the iterative solvers: 10<sup>-5</sup>.
 - Least-squares gradient reconstruction with extended neighborhood.
+  - Activate gradient limiters (the face gradient and cell-based reconstruction limiters are more efficient than the cell gradient limiter), or use bounded reconstruction rather than unbounded reconstruction.
 - Pressure increments under-relaxation (0.7 instead of 1).

 If the computation runs correctly with these options but not with default